Search

 For very ductile materials, such as titanium or plastics, wheels with silicon carbide as abrasive grain (also resin-bonded) are generally used.

 Diamond is used for sectioning very hard materials (ceramics, glass fiber reinforced plastics, minerals, glass, etc.).
-Here, two main bond-types exist: metal-bonded where the diamonds are usually embedded in a bronze bond, or those with a synthetic resin bond.
+Here, two main bond-types exist: metal-bonded where the diamonds are usually mounted in a bronze bond, or those with a synthetic resin bond.
 The latter are particularly suitable for very brittle materials.

 Cut-off wheels, in comparison to saw-blades, generate smoother and less deformed surfaces and breakouts on their entry and exit locations.
 This strongly reduces the thickness of the deformation layer, which has to be removed through metallographic grinding.